rodrigocipriani/hardmob/README.md

 ### Automatic deploy in:

-[https://hardmob-promo.herokuapp.com/](https://hardmob-promo.herokuapp.com/) - This may be not working for some reason
+[https://hardmob-promo.herokuapp.com/](https://hardmob-promo.herokuapp.com/) - This may be not working for any reason

 `It is only an test, be free to use`